Greek deal shields weaker euro debt from China-driven flight to safety

 China's devaluation of its yuan currency.

+expected to be worth about 86 billion euros and to save Athens

-save Athens from default on a debt repayment of 3.2 billion euro
+from default on a debt repayment of 3.2 billion due to the

 Greek 10-year yields fell almost one